-These elicitations are not rated for prosodic fluency and are not spontaneous.
+These elicitations are not rated for fluency and are not spontaneous.
 Therefore, if testing for fluency, one could not neatly fit predictions onto the TOEFL iBT rubric.
 Nevertheless, since native English speakers are fluent by definition, one could say that they automatically can be given a score of 4.
 There are 658 native speaker recordings in the SAA, with most speakers originally from regions like Australia, the United Kingdom, and the United States.
 However, there are also native speakers from other world regions, such as Trinidad, South Africa, India, and the United Arab Emirates.
 This regional diversity is helpful, as it likely mirrors the distribution of speakers in the training data of official fluency assessment models.

 Experiment 1 showed that non-transcription features can reasonably predict the fluency of our corpus containing L2 Spontaneous Speech.
-Therefore, the experiment aims to test whether a model trained exclusively on non-transcription features of the Rated L2 Speech Corpus can generalize to predict the 'native' status of the Native speakers in the SAA.
+Therefore, the experiment aims to test whether a model trained exclusively on non-transcription features of the Rated L2 Speech Corpus can generalize to predict the "native" status of the Native speakers in the SAA.
 Since all models performed comparably, Experiment 2 reuses all the models from Experiment 1.

 Experiment 2 is an out-of-domain test in two ways.
 The training data is the complete Rated L2 Speech corpus, which is spontaneous and consists entirely of L2 speakers.
 Meanwhile, the model tests the native speakers in SAA, which consists of read native speech.
+Therefore, it is out of domain by differing both in the read-spontaneous sense and the L2-native speaker sense.
 The models' capacities to generalize will be measured in a nuanced sense, not just by a single metric.
 One could expect that a model insensitive to the difference between read and spontaneous speech would judge any native speaker as more fluent than any non-native speaker.
 Ideally, all native speakers will be considered fluent and assigned a score of 4.
 A more realistic method of evaluating the score is to check whether the native speakers are, on average, assigned a higher score than the non-native speakers.
 Additionally, since transcription-based features are not in the model, the fluency prediction will not be affected by the actual content of the text elicitation.